Business Gas Suppliers

 SSE is a major supplier of business gas in the UK, and it is known for its low-carbon natural gas supply.

-EDF is a French state-owned giant with the acronym standing for Électricité de France.
+EDF is a French state-owned giant, with the acronym standing for Électricité de France.

 The easiest way to find your business gas supplier is to check your most recent business gas bill.
 Your supplier’s details will be listed there.